airctic/icevision/README.rst

 A. By default, we offer  differents standard format parsers such as COCO and ROC,

-B. We host a community curated parsers where community contributors publish their own parsers to be shared, and therefore save time and energy in creating similar parsers over and over (check out the Kaggle `Wheat`_ parser),
+B. We host a community curated parsers where community contributors publish their own parsers to be shared, and therefore save time and energy in creating similar parsers over and over (check out the Kaggle `Quickstart`_ parser),

 C. We provide some intuitive tutorials that walk you through the steps of creating your own parser.
 Please, consider sharing it with the whole community.